benmiller314/cdm2020spring/plans/lesson-20.md

 ## 4. Evaluation revisited (10 min)
-Head back to your seats and take a minute to read **and photograph** the notes you've received.
-(Make sure your photos are legible; I'll be collecting the cards at the end of class.)

-Based on your viewing, would anyone like to propose changes to the baseline criteria, or new aspirational goals to consider?
+Based on your viewing, if you'd like to propose changes to the baseline criteria, or add new aspirational goals to consider, please comment on the google doc!

 # Homework for Next Time
-* Even as we zoom in toward the unit finale (again), I want to keep one eye open toward the bigger picture (again!).
-At this point, we have a number of [great ideas](https://github.com/benmiller314/cdm2019fall/issues/6) for [group projects](https://github.com/benmiller314/cdm2019fall/issues/10):
-  - Collaborative soundscape narrative / podcast / radio show, perhaps traversing existing soundscape narratives
-  - Art of Foley (adding sounds to video - maybe one of [these](https://www.google.com/search?q=short+videos+no+sound&tbm=vid&sxsrf=ACYBGNTjlnYAR93lkuo0q2cwvLs06VgiNw:1572973957460&source=lnt&tbs=dur:s&sa=X&ved=0ahUKEwiyn-bPyNPlAhUOyFkKHZIRDisQpwUIIQ&biw=1440&bih=798&dpr=1))
-  - "Reverse-Foley" (visually animating, or filming, a soundscape)
-  - Digital stop-motion / flip-book animation ([several tools](https://www.freelancer.com/articles/graphic-design/best-free-animation-software) available)
-  - Animated or text-based game (perhaps using [Twine](http://twinery.org/))
-  - Visual programming (probably in [Scratch](https://scratch.mit.edu/about))
-  - UI/UX design in Adobe Suite (talk to [Margaret](mailto:mpalko@pitt.edu) about this one!)

-* Skim through any links above that seem intriguing, and if something strikes you, **[post a proposal]({{site.github.issues_url}}/13) to try to recruit partners**.
-As before, there is no minimum length for these posts.

-* Next class will be a web designers' studio: **optionally bring headphones for [sonic isolation](http://noisli.com)**, and whatever else you need to work towards finalizing your website portfolio.
+* Next class will be a web designers' studio, like this past Tuesday's: I'll be on Zoom during class time (2:30-3:45) to field questions or just to check in.
-  - The final draft is due at the end of the day on Sunday, and a reflection by class-time on Tuesday; see the [prompt](https://github.com/benmiller314/webste-portfolio-2019fall#project-3-website-portfolio) for further details.
+* The final draft is due at the end of the day on Tuesday night, 3/31, and a reflection by class-time on Thursday, 4/2; see the [prompt](https://github.com/benmiller314/webste-portfolio-2020spring#project-3-website-portfolio) for further details.
+* Next Thursday, we'll kick off our modified "consolidation unit" with some games and some reflective/generative writing: reread my email and start thinking about what you might want to do.

 ## EXT: